 Dr. Sarmah is an Associate Professor in the Civil & Environmental Engineering Department within the Environmental Engineering Group.
 Prior to joining The University of Auckland, he was a Senior Research Scientist with Landcare Research, a Crown Research Institute (CRI) in Hamilton, NZ for nearly 10 years.
-Earlier he worked in the School of Civil Engineering and School of Agronomy of Purdue University, West Lafayette, Indiana, USA as a Visiting Post-Doctoral Scientist, as a Research Officer in University of Western Australia, and as a Research Associate at the Asian Institute of Technology, Bangkok, Thailand.
+Earlier he worked in the School of Civil Engineering and School of Agronomy of Purdue University, West Lafayette, Indiana, USA as a Visiting Scientist, as a Research Officer at the University of Western Australia, and as a Research Associate at the Asian Institute of Technology, Bangkok, Thailand.

 He currently leads multi-disciplinary research projects in a number of topical and environmentally significant areas:

 - Production of biochar and characterisation using novel techniques;

 - Soil organic matter characterisation to quantify changes in soil C pools as affected by land-use changes,

 - Fate and transport behaviour of endocrine disrupting chemicals (i.e single free and conjugated hormones associated with land-application of dairy effluent), veterinary medicines and personal care products in terrestrial and aquatic ecosystems;

 - Development of novel adsorbents using biochar to remove contaminants from aqueous and soil systems;

 - Design, development and testing of wood plastic biochar composite and testing their mechanical, thermal properties